Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 Creating Specific or Non-Generic Repositories:

 We need to provide the Specific or Non-Generic implementation for each entity.
-Let’s say we want a few extra operations for the Employee entity, such as getting employees by department, fetching all employees, including department data, and fetching an employee by id with the corresponding department data.
-As these operations are specific to the Employee entity, there is no point in adding these operations to the Generic Repository.
+Let’s say we want a few extra operations for the Employee entity, such as getting employees by department, fetching all employees, including department data, and fetching an employee by ID with the corresponding department data.
+As these operations are specific to the Employee entity, there is no point in adding them to the Generic Repository.

 So, we need to create a Non-Generic or Specific Repository for the Employee Entity.
 Let us say EmployeeRepository, which will contain these specific operations, and this Non-Generic Repository is also inherited from the IGenericRepository<T> interface, and here we are specifying T as Employee.
 So, modify the IEmployeeRepository.cs class file as follows: